 There are several restaurants in Wendover/West Wendover, from Pizza Hut to McDonald’s to a Mexican place.
 As casinos everywhere do, the casinos in West Wendover have lots of restaurant options too.
 We had one buffet meal at a casino while we were there, which was a nice change of pace from sleeping in our car and being out on the salt!

 However, those buffets can get expensive, so our favorite place to eat was actually the Prospector Cafe, which is located at the Red Garter Hotel and Casino.
 Believe it or not, we actually ate there when we drove through Wendover the year before!
-They have super cheap breakfast deals (served all day) that are filling and quite good.
+They have super cheap breakfast deals (a $4 breakfast served all day, and an $8 brunch buffet in the morning/early afternoon) that are filling and quite good.
 If you’re on somewhat of a budget while at Speed Week, this is the best value we found!

 What’s going on?